 Currently, we have several projects in development and pre-production: fictional films as well as feature documentaries by Wim Wenders and other talented directors.
 We are also developing high-end documentary and drama series.

 Road Movies is managed by Wim Wenders, who is supported by producers Karsten Brünig (Head of Production) and Léa Germain (Head of Development), Susann Knießner (Junior Producer), Keiko Olivia Tominaga (Managing Director I Wenders Images GbR/ Wim Wenders), Susanne Becker (Office Wim Wenders) and Andreas Pautsch (Financial Accountant).
 In 2021, Road Movies welcomed long time collaborators Hella Wenders and Luca Lucchesi as creative producers into the company.

-Road Movies is located in Berlin Mitte, on Saarbrücker Str.
-24, inside the building complex of the old “Königstadt brewery”.
-It shares its office space with three other companies.
-“Wenders Images” (the photo studio by Wim and Donata Wenders), the music label “Wenders Music” and the “Wim Wenders Stiftung”, a foundation which has its headquarters in Düsseldorf, but some of the administration and most of the restoration and digitalization of Wim Wenders’ cinematic work takes place in Berlin.
+Road Movies is located in Berlin Mitte, inside the building complex of the old “Königstadt Brewery”.
+It shares its office space with the “Wenders Images” (the photo studio by Wim and Donata Wenders) and the “Wim Wenders Stiftung”, a foundation which is based in Düsseldorf, although part of its administrative work; the restoration and digitization of Wim Wenders’ cinematic work, is carried out in Berlin.